Wood County Court Records

 OhioCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourts.us are subject to the Terms of Service and Privacy Notice.

-Wood County, Ohio, with its county seat in Bowling Green, operates a multi-tiered court system that handles everything from serious felonies to small claims disputes.
-The county’s judicial structure centers on the Court of Common Pleas — which includes a General Division, Domestic Relations Division, Probate Division, and Juvenile Division — along with two Municipal Courts serving different geographic areas of the county.
-Multiple Mayor’s Courts also operate locally but do not maintain formal court records.
-The Wood County Clerk of Courts, currently Douglas F. Cubberley, serves as the official custodian of records for the Common Pleas Court and the 6th District Court of Appeals, making that office the primary point of contact for most record inquiries.
+Wood County, Ohio, with its county seat in Bowling Green, runs a multi-tiered court system covering everything from serious felonies to small claims disputes.
+At the center of it all sits the Court of Common Pleas, which includes a General Division, Domestic Relations Division, Probate Division, and Juvenile Division.
+Two Municipal Courts serve different parts of the county, and a number of Mayors Courts operate locally — though those don't maintain formal court records.
+Douglas F. Cubberley, the Wood County Clerk of Courts, is the official custodian of records for the Common Pleas Court and the 6th District Court of Appeals, making that office your first stop for most record inquiries.

 How to Look Up a Court Case in Wood County?